Yandex Cloud

 • Who deleted a cloud folder.

-• Who added permissions to access the Yandex Compute Cloud VM serial console.
+• Who enabled access to a Yandex Compute Cloud VM serial console.

-• Who edited permissions to access an Object Storage bucket.
+• Who edited access permissions for an Object Storage bucket.

 You can find the preset queries for these use cases in this GitHub repository.
 You can also write custom YQL queries.

-In this use case, you will create trails that will upload audit logs of all folder resources to an Object Storage bucket and send them to a Data Streams stream.
+In this use case, you will create trails that will upload audit logs of all folder resources to the Object Storage bucket and send them to the stream in Data Streams.
 Next, you will run analytical and streaming queries to the log data using Query.

 2. On the Yandex Cloud Billing page, make sure you have a billing account linked and it has the ACTIVE or TRIAL_ACTIVE status.
 If you do not have a billing account, create one and link a cloud to it.